httpwg/wg-materials/ietf105/minutes.md

 #### Issue: Sec-CH prefix

-mnot: we shouldn't infer properties based on prefixes
+mnot: inferring properties based on prefixes is problematic

 Chris Lemons: if there's a convention someone is going to write software assuming that